OpenUpSA/wazimap/README.rst

 Wazimap code is licensed under the MIT License.

-Wazimap branding is copyright Code for South Africa.
+Wazimap branding is copyright Media Monitoring Africa (MMA) and cannot be used without permission.